astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-7.md

 LH -> closer, Melody due to power-up combo move (+Freak -Superior) Nick -> closer, Melody (+Superior -Freak)
 Melody -> closer, Nick (+Freak -Savior)

+# Notes for next time
+* Melody and Nick have Laser Hawk's backpack of costume and gear
+* We need to track down Professor Puppeteer and his rocket o' doom
+* We should go clubbing as a team, to take the stress off!
+We need to find a way to let Laser Hawk sneak out - maybe make a holographic construct of him?
+* Nova move: "Remind them of past collateral damage" (maybe some vital evidence was destroyed in bringing down the place?)
+* Nova move: "Make their powers flare out of control" (going clubbing should definitely do _something_ to Nick, probably not _destructive_ though - have fun!)